7Block Labs

 NFT Marketplaces

-• Polygon: Best suited for mass NFT minting and trading due to minimal costs and high throughput.
+• Polygon: Perfect for heavy-duty NFT minting and trading, thanks to its low costs and impressive throughput.

 Enterprise Applications

-• Arbitrum & Optimism: Suitable for DeFi apps requiring strong security and Ethereum compatibility.
+• Arbitrum & Optimism: Great choices for DeFi applications that need solid security and work well with Ethereum.

 Factors Influencing the Choice